ebi-ait/ingest-state-tracking/README.md

-  User->>UI: chooses to submit to the EBI archives and clicks Submit UI-->>Core: request to submit to the archives Core-->> Core: gets assay process
+  User->>UI: chooses to submit to the EBI archives and clicks Submit UI-->>Core: request to submit to the archives Core-->>Core: gets assay process
-  Core->>Exporter: sends messages per assay
+  Core-->>Exporter: sends messages per assay

   Exporter-->>Exporter: receives message for an assay Exporter-->>State: sends messages when a message is processing <br/> and when it's finished.